-17. Switch to the Average tab and press Average.
-Press the Yes button on the display dialog to turn off the artifact correction during averaging process.
-We will perform artifact correction in the next step.

-18. Save the result of averaging using the file name
+- 17. Switch to the Average tab and press Average.
+To perform averaging without artifact correction and load artifact topographies afterwards select first option and press the Yes button on the display dialog to turn off the artifact correction during averaging process.
+We will perform artifact correction in the next step. - 18.
+Save the result of averaging using the file name